QualiTorque/qualitorque.github.io/docs/audit-log/events.md

 title: Audit Log Events
 ---

 These events are captured by Audit Log.
+All events are of type "string".

 ## Account